 How to Store Macaroons

-Put the macaroons in an airtight container, once they have cooled to room temperature.
+Once they have cooled to room temperature, put the macaroons in an airtight container.
 Keep the container of coconut macaroons for up to one week at room temperature.

-These German Chocolate Macaroons along with my French Cakes are being added this year to our holiday gift treat plate.
-No one will be expecting these or have too many of them on hand like they will with sugar cookies; so for that mere fact alone they will be a hit!
+These German Chocolate Macaroons and my French Cakes are being added this year to our holiday gift treat plate.
+No one will be expecting these or have too many of them on hand as they will with sugar cookies, so for that mere fact alone, they will be a hit!

-Enjoy the holiday season friends, make recipes that your family loves and cherish the memories you will create.
+Enjoy the holiday season, friends, make recipes your family loves, and cherish the memories you will create.

 More Macaroon Recipes